Have you watched a potter at a wheel? From a lump of ordinary clay extraordinary cylinders, bowls, or mugs emerge. They make it look easy. It is not.

 Here’s a bit of what I brought home from the studio after the final exam:

 Pictures make wonderful writing prompts.
 What small things have you learned from making?
 Look at the things you make — a meal, a quilt, an orderly cupboard, a new friend.
 Take a few pictures.

 Photo Voice is a way to amplify and reflect on our very visual lives.
 And it’s simple:

 - Look at your pictures.
 Those you have OR those you take today, this week.
 Make it super easy — I use my phone.

-- Choose one: of your element, or that thing/activity/place that brings you healing.
+- Choose one: of something you made, or that thing/activity/place that centers you.

 - Print it out and paste it in a notebook.
 Or put it in a fresh google document.
 Or create a digital album.